somnium78/ipset-blacklists-service/opnsense-port/docs/README-OPNsense.md

 # 🛡️ ipset Blacklist Service - OPNsense Port

-Professional blacklist service for OPNsense using pfctl tables instead of ipset.
+Professional blacklist service for OPNsense using pfctl tables and aliases instead of ipset.

 ## ✨ Features